frapa/typpy/docs/specs/imports.md

 - `from <package>.<file> import <symbol>` (or equivalent syntax).
   In this case, the folder containing the package (i.e. `my_project`) must be added to path.
-Note that this folder might not be the current working directory where typy has been invoked.
+Note that this folder might not be the current working directory where typpy has been invoked.
 This would work even if the file is imported standalone.
 - `from .<file> import <symbol>` (or equivalent syntax).
-  This case is similar to the one above, but the file must be imported by typy using the package syntax and not standalone.
+  This case is similar to the one above, but the file must be imported by typpy using the package syntax and not standalone.
 - `from my_subpackage.<file> import <symbol>` (or equivalent syntax).
   Same remark as above.
 - `from ..<file> import <symbol>` (or equivalent syntax).